 <code>tsc hello.ts && node hello.js </code>

-Create react app with typescript
+Create a react app with typescript

 Prerequisites